Which Deaths Require a Medico-Legal Autopsy

 The French autopsie médico-légale is thus embedded in the judicial investigation from the outset.
 The forensic pathologist's role is to answer the specific questions posed by the instructing magistrate, not to produce a standard-format report according to an administrative template.
 The expert's conclusions are filed with the court as a procès-verbal d'expertise.
 This differs from the UK coroner system (where the pathologist reports to the coroner who then conducts the inquest) and from the US ME system (where the ME's report is the authoritative document and the ME certifies manner of death independently).

-French forensic medicine has historically emphasised the importance of independent expertise and judicial oversight.
+The French system places independent expertise and judicial oversight at the centre of its medico-legal framework.
 The Unité Médico-Judiciaire (UMJ) at the Hôtel-Dieu hospital in Paris is one of the best-known forensic-medicine units in Europe and handles clinical forensic medicine (injury examination, sexual-assault examination) as well as autopsy work.
 Institut Médico-Légal (IML) units in major French cities (Paris IML is at 2 place Mazas) handle the autopsy volume.

 The EU context complicates the French picture.
 Directive 2011/36/EU on trafficking in human beings, Council Framework Decision 2002/584/JHA on the European Arrest Warrant, and the mutual legal assistance (MLA) treaties within the EU all create mechanisms by which forensic evidence including autopsy findings may be transmitted across borders.
 French forensic experts working on cross-border cases must be aware of the standards applied by the receiving jurisdiction, because a French procès-verbal may need to satisfy Daubert-like standards if it is to be used in a US proceeding, or RCPath standards if it is to be used in a UK proceeding.